-Both of the articles in our recent two-part series on headsails discussed the advantages of retrofitting a sloop with an inner forestay so that a smaller headsail could be set in higher winds.
+Both of the articles in our two-part series on headsails discussed the advantages of retrofitting a sloop with an inner forestay so that a smaller headsail could be set in higher winds.
 In the first part, technical Editor Ralph Naranjo discussed the Solent stay.
-In the upcoming part two of the series, appearing in the November 2015 issue, sailmaker Butch Ulmer writes about the advantages of an inner forestay or staysail stay.
+In the November 2015 issue, sailmaker Butch Ulmer writes about the advantages of an inner forestay or staysail stay.

 A Solent stay is a stay that sets between the mast and the forestay.
 It connects to the mast at a point that is only slightly below the existing backstay, and meets on the deck only slightly abaft of the existing forestay.
 Under such an arrangement, the mast requires no additional support.
 The existing backstay provides adequate tension to counteract the loads of any sail that is set from the new stay.
 Because it requires no additional backstay support, a Solent stay is a slightly less expensive option than the more common staysail stay, and it offers many of the same advantages.

 An staysail stay also sets between the mast and the forestay.
 As the name implies, a staysail stay is where you would set a staysail, although it is also commonly used for setting a storm jib.
 In this modification, the forestay joins to the mast much closer to the deck than the Solent stay, so that some support aft is needed, usually in the form of running backstays—backstays that can be tensioned when needed, and slacked out of the way when they are not required.
 The staysail stay meets at the deck further aft than the Solent stay, thus bringing the center of effort further aft, which is usually desirable in heavy weather.